-- an exact description of the error situation and information as to whether the error is reproducible; - the version number of the file transfer product in the own computer; - the version number of the file transfer product in the remote computer, and the operating system of the remote partner computer; - diagnostic information (which is created with the openFT command ftshwd).
-The diaginfo command automatically calls ftshwd.
-This allows you to create additional diagnostic information using diaginfo (e.g. with diaginfo -a >diagfile.txt). - if available, the FTAC, FT and ADM log records (which are output with the FT command ftshwl...); - if available, the openFT trace file; - for errors related to a specific FT profile a printout of the profile (ftshwp_profilename-l) and a printout of the admission sets (ftshwa@a). - the version and the variant of the operating system - the version of the communication system (etc.) - if necessary, the process tables
+- an exact description of the error situation and information as to whether the error is reproducible; - the version number of the file transfer product in the own computer; - the version number of the file transfer product in the remote computer, and the operating system of the remote partner computer; - diagnostic information (which is created with the openFT command ftshwd). - if available, the FTAC, FT and ADM log records (which are output with the FT command ftshwl...); - if available, the openFT trace file; - for errors related to a specific FT profile a printout of the profile (ftshwp_profilename-l) and a printout of the admission sets (ftshwa@a). - the version and the variant of the operating system - the version of the communication system (CMX, etc.) - if necessary, the process tables (ps command)